What is a Teaching Artist?

-We will only consider complete applications.
 Due to the volume of applications, we may not be able to respond individually to each applicant.
 No phone calls please.
 We will contact candidates for interviews on a rolling basis.

 CMAC is an equal opportunity employer and considers all applications without regard to race, color, religion, creed, gender, national origin, age, disability, marital or veteran status, sexual orientation, or any other legally protected status.